drscream/nic-cz-dns-crawler/README.md

 Stopping the workers won't delete the jobs from Redis.
 So, if you stop the `workers.py` process and then start a new one (perhaps to use different worker count…), it will pick up the unfinished jobs and continue.

-This can also be used to move the workers to another machine(s).
+This can also be used change the worker count if it turns out to be too low or hight for your machine or network:

+- to reduce the worker count, just stop the `workers.py` process and start a new one with a new count
+- to increase the worker count, either use the same approach, or just start a second `workers.py` process in another shell, the worker count will just add up
+- scaling to multiple machines works the same way, see below

 ## Running on multiple machines